 Do You Really Need a Power Bank for Nintendo Switch?

 That depends on how much play time you plan on getting while away from an electrical outlet.
 The battery in the original Nintendo Switch typically lasts between 2.5 to 8 hours, depending on how intensively you’re running the hardware.

-There are more than a few situations in which having a power bank for your Switch might come in handy:
+There are more than a few situations in which having a battery pack for your Switch might come in handy:

 - You’re going to spending a day outdoors or on a camping trip.